10 Things to Know about Medicaid Managed Care

 7. Although MCOs report challenges recruiting specialty providers, which may be linked to broader market trends, plans report a variety of strategies to recruit providers.

 Plan efforts to recruit and maintain their provider networks can play a crucial role in determining enrollees’ access to care through factors such as travel times, wait times, or choice of provider.
 Federal rules require that states establish network adequacy standards.
 States have a great deal of flexibility to define those standards.
 The 2016 CMS Medicaid managed care final rule included specific parameters for states in setting network adequacy standards, although regulations proposed by the Trump administration in 2018 would loosen these requirements.
 Medicaid fee-for-service rates tend to be lower than Medicare rates.
 MCOs have some flexibility to set rates for providers, but many states require minimum provider rates in their contracts with MCOs.
-In a 2018 KFF survey of Medicaid directors, two-thirds of MCO states indicated that they mandate minimum provider reimbursement rates in their MCO contracts for at least some provider types.9 KFF conducted a survey of Medicaid managed care plans in 201710 and found that responding plans reported more challenges in recruiting specialty providers than primary care providers to their networks.
+In a 2019 KFF survey of Medicaid directors, about one-half of MCO states indicated that they mandate minimum provider reimbursement rates in their MCO contracts for inpatient hospital, outpatient hospital, or primary care physicians.9 KFF conducted a survey of Medicaid managed care plans in 201710 and found that responding plans reported more challenges in recruiting specialty providers than primary care providers to their networks.
 Plans were more likely to cite provider supply shortages than low provider participation in Medicaid as a top challenge in ensuring access to care.
 In the same survey, responding plans reported a variety of strategies to address provider network issues including direct outreach to providers, financial incentives, automatic assignment of members to PCPs, and prompt payment policies (Figure 9).

 8. Over time, the expansion of risk-based managed care in Medicaid has been accompanied by greater attention to measuring quality and outcomes.